The world forgot this Syrian prison. The Islamic State did not.

 Suddenly, gunfire erupted without warning.
 Two suspected militants had appeared from a side street, apparently wearing suicide belts over their robes.
 The security forces shot them dead in the middle of the thoroughfare.
 A tense silence descended.

-Gen. Mazloum believes it all could have been worse.
+Mazloum believes it all could have been worse.
 “They wanted to take Hasakah and expand,” he said.
 His forces had recovered a truck near the prison full of suicide belts and other weapons.
 It was proof, he said, that the Islamic State had been aiming to escalate its armed campaign once their imprisoned comrades were freed.

 “This attack could have turned them into an army,” Mazloum said.
 “We warned the world of this many times.”
 Slumping backward on his office sofa, the general looked exhausted.

-“We have a phrase in Arabic: ‘There is no life for he who calls,'" he said.
+“We have a phrase in Arabic: ‘There is no life for he who calls,’” he said.
+It means no one was listening.

 Mustafa al-Ali contributed to this report.